enisz/igdb/src/assets/templates/02-query-builder.md

         $builder
             ->name("Number of games")
             ->endpoint("game")
-            ->count(); // the default value of the parameter is true, hence it can be called without any parameter
+            // the default value of count is true,
+            // hence it can be called without any parameter
-            // ->count(true) also valid
+            // ->count(true) has the same result
+            ->count();

         // building the query
         $query = $builder->build(true);